How Brat Camp Came to be and Where it All Began

 RedCliff Ascent always considers media coverage with caution since our primary focus for our students and family are security and privacy.

-Redcliff was not soliciting media coverage.
+RedCliff was not soliciting media coverage.
 As such there was apprehension when Tamara first approached us.
 Steve Schultz, marketing director for The Ascent Companies shared his concerns about privacy and the impact on the therapeutic process.
-In the end the final decision was left to the clinical staff and admin team at Redcliff Ascent.
-There was a promise that the producers and editors would give full control to Redcliff’s clinical team and would not alter the program or stage events.
+RedCliff Ascent’s clinical staff and admin team had the final decision.
+There was a promise that the producers and editors would give full control to RedCliff’s clinical team and would not alter the program or stage events.
 We really didn’t want them to manipulate the reality or outcomes of the nations top wilderness program.
-Our hope was to make it clear that the kids and thier treatment were our priority.
+Our hope was to make it clear that the kids and their treatment were our priority.
 We also wanted to showcase how effective wilderness treatment really could be.